There are plenty of bad design choices out there. All you have to do is gawk at a site like Bad MLS Photos or even just walk around Quincy --…

 - Test your smoke detectors: Fire safety folks recommend doing this whenever the clocks spring ahead or fall back.
 Change any dead batteries.

 - Clean your gutters: Leaves and other debris from fall and winter may have choked up the works, and you want them free and clear before April’s heavy rains.
-If you have a one-story house, this is easy to do yourself; if your home is two or more stories or you’re afraid of heights, it should only cost about $60-$100 to have a pro come and do it.
+If you have a one-story house, this is easy enough to do yourself; if your home is two or more stories or you’re afraid of heights, it should only cost about $100-$150 to have a pro come and do it.

 - Clean out your dryer vent: Your lint screen may be full of fuzzies each cycle, but a lot of it is still getting into that space-age silver tube.
 Clean it out with a vacuum or a long, bendy brush once a year to improve your dryer’s efficiency (and so it doesn’t catch fire).

 - Install window A/C units (or check central air units): Trust me, the time to lug these things down from the attic and wrestle them into place is before the first scorching hot day, not right in the middle of it.
 Clean the filters before firing them up for the season.
+(Better yet, upgrade to a heat pump for efficient, whisper-quiet central air that can also keep you warm in winter.)

 - Clean ceiling fans: They can get pretty dusty up there sitting idle all winter long.